All attempts to adapt our ethical code to our situation in the technological age have failed.–Max Born

-A reminder that the Seeking Delphi™ podcast is available on iTunes, and has a channel on YouTube.
+Links to relevant stories appear after the audio file and embedded YouTube video below.
+A reminder that Seeking Delphi is available on iTunes, and has a channel on YouTube.
 You can also follow us on Facebook.

 Follow me on twitter @MarkSackler